Introduction to the Roman Research Nexus (The Nexus)

 Microlensing Data Challenge Tools

-The RGES-PIT Microlensing Data Challenge uses the microlens-submit toolkit - a stateful submission tool that provides version-controlled workflow for managing, validating, and packaging your challenge submissions.
-The general recommended challenge workflow and modeling guides are the contents of
+The RGES-PIT Microlensing Data Challenge uses the microlens-submit toolkit—a stateful submission tool that provides a version-controlled workflow for managing, validating, and packaging your challenge submissions.

 The official challenge repositories and documentation are hosted at: